 Working in shifts enabled the works to operate 24 hours a day, 7 days a week.

-Given the toxic substances produced in the works one might have expected health problems among the workers.
-However, when employees were screened for carbon monoxide in their blood in 1970 it was concluded that the levels found were due more to cigarette smoking then to occupational exposure.
+Given the toxic substances produced in the works, one might have expected health problems among the workers.
+However, when employees were screened for carbon monoxide in their blood in 1970 it was concluded that the levels found were due more to cigarette smoking than to occupational exposure.
 Other more serious health risks were obviously present but have not been recorded as causing problems.
 The characteristic gasworks odours often provoked complaints from South Dunedin residents.